 From this Import & Export module, you can also perform manual exports of data.
 It is possible to export data from a specific time in a specific (user-defined) format to a user-defined folder.

 - In the Import & Export module, click on the Manual export button in the main toolbar.
 See image.

 - A new dialog box will open up.
 Make the configuration for the following fields:

 - Used timezone

-- Select the Networks and Time interval, with optional Start and End dates.
+- Select the Network and Time interval, with optional Start and End dates.

 - Click Display to load all available epochs for selection.

-- Right-click to select start and end epochs.
+- Use the mouse right-click context menu to select start and end epochs.